civilservicelgbt/civilservicelgbt.github.io/_events/2022-09-08-civil-service-lgbt-pre-conference-social.md

 <https://www.greeneking-pubs.co.uk/pubs/greater-london/silver-cross/>

+This social is open to all Civil Servants.
 Please note, you will need a ticket to attend the Conference itself on the following day (6th October).
 For Conference details, please visit:

 <https://www.civilservice.lgbt/event/2022-10-06-civil-service-lgbt-conference/>